Gordon999/PiUSBCamera/README.md

 and

-python3 -m pip3 install -U pygame --user
+python3 -m pip3 install -U pygame --user ( if you get an error try pip instead of pip3)

 ## Screenshot